-The Sugarloaf CID installed 10 solar-powered advanced technology cameras capture license plates day or night.
+The Sugarloaf CID has installed solar-powered advanced technology cameras that capture license plates day or night.
 The Gwinnett Police have access to real-time info to immediately respond to alerts and solve crimes.
 The CID worked with Gwinnett County Police and Flock Safety to determine the best locations for the cameras to capture vehicles as they enter and exit the district.

 The cameras use advanced technology to capture a vehicle’s license plate day or night, plus the vehicle’s make, model, and color.
 Timestamps are also included in the recordings making it easy to spot specific vehicles.